 Should You Drop Cable TV?

 The first thing I will admit is this isn’t for everyone.
-If you love watching TV and it fits into your schedule and your budget, then go for it.
+If you love watching TV and it fits your schedule and budget, then go for it.
 That said, I encourage you to continue reading.

 This article is for anyone who wants to save money on their TV experiences, or for anyone who doesn’t have the time, budget, or desire to continue paying a lot of money for cable TV.

-You may find ways to reduce your cable TV package, and find less expensive ways to watch your favorite movies, shows, or sporting events.
+You may find ways to reduce your cable TV package and find less expensive ways to watch your favorite movies, shows, or sporting events.

 Assess your TV watching habits and needs